idanovadia/metabolic_pathways/simulator/readme.md

     test.run_tests()

 **Running the Simulator:**
-    You'll find the model file after training the Simulator in the "Saved Models" folder inside of the "Results" folder.
+    You can find the model file after training the Simulator in the "Saved Models" folder inside of the "Results" folder.
     To run the simulation from the learnt model run the following code: test = Test()
     test.export_to_classifier(model_name) - where model name should be the name of the model as appears in the folder